Bajorat Media

 Although prefetching can improve the user experience, there are also some potential drawbacks that should be considered:

-- More bandwidth: Preloading resources can increase bandwidth consumption, which can be a problem especially for users with limited data volume.
+- More Bandwidth: Preloading resources can increase bandwidth consumption, which can be particularly problematic for users with limited data volumes.

-- Unused resources: There is a possibility that some of the preloaded resources may not be needed at all if the user ultimately performs another action or cancels the visit to the website.
+- Unused Resources: There is a possibility that some of the preloaded resources may not be needed if the user ultimately takes another action or abandons the website.

-- Caching issues: When resources are cached, you may experience problems updating those resources.
-In some cases, this can result in outdated or incorrect content being displayed.
+- Caching Issues: When resources are cached, there may be issues updating those resources.
+In some cases, this may result in outdated or incorrect content being displayed.